 - Solar energy rebate program and phase-out of another program in conjunction with the Renewable Energy Target

-- Training Assistance Scheme
+- Training Assistance Scheme.

 We led a project to develop guidance booklets on the effects of climate change on specific infrastructure sectors, including transport, power, water, communications, industrial and recreational facilities, and buildings, each with multiple sector elements.

-Our work with State government
+Our work with State governments

 Department of Environment and Primary Industries, Victoria

 In conjunction with Marsden Jacob Associates, we participated in a risk assessment of the effects of climate change on Victorian agriculture.